Innovation at KA

 Based on the architectural studio model it will be geared around multidisciplinary, collaborative projects.
 Partnerships will be formed with Scottish Industry and Academia so that young people can gain insight, experience and teaching direct from industry.

-To discuss a partnership with our Innovation School, please email David Sassorini, Director of Educational Technology and Innovation at david.sassorini@kelvinside.org.
+To discuss a partnership with our Innovation School, please email David Sassarini, Director of Educational Technology and Innovation at david.sassarini@kelvinside.org.

 As well as disrupting education, the building is a beacon for the construction sector as it is the country’s first sustainable building designed and constructed using circular and eco-design principles.